titan2022/docs/dev/_sources/TitanProcessing/Networking/index.md.txt

 ## C Client

 Follow the same setup as with the C++ client, since the same header includes C bindings.
 All methods and types are replaced.
 The C client was intended to only be used as Python bindings.
+The APIs are kinda Apple-style, but they should be easy to consume by any C codebase.

 ```cpp
 TRBNetworkingClientRef client = TRBNetworkingClientCreate("10.20.22.9", 5800);